pvandervelde/zinger/roadmap.md

 * Goal behaviour tested with SCUTTLE

-* Create simple single wheel swerve in code and drive it, learn to connect motors etc.
+* Communication of SCUTTLE with humans
+  * Lights for indicating driving direction and modes
+  * Some kind of app to communicate commands to the rover
+  * The ability of the rover to send status updates back
+  * Allow the rover to ask questions etc

+* ROS with 4 wheel steering - Use a virtual model from somewhere

 * Simple swerve model in simulator, manual steering
   * Initially use 2 wheel steering
-  * Switch to 4 wheel steering, but only oposing
+  * Switch to 4 wheel steering, but only opposing
   * Allow 4 wheel steering + crab

-* Add uncertainty to the model

-* Trajectory planning with moving obstacles
-  * Initially predictable path, both straight and curved
-  * Then introduce random movements

 * Swerve navigation

 * Swerve trajectory planning

+* Add uncertainty to the model

+* Create simple single wheel swerve in code and drive it, learn to connect motors etc.

 * Create a bench with a single cheap motor * Test driving via software
   * Simple steering for a single unit